Shubhangshuklaa/Zerodha-Application/README.md

 Zerodha Clone Frontend

-This is the frontend of a Zerodha Clone application, built using the following technologies:
+This is the frontend of a Zerodha application, built using the following technologies:

 - **React.js** for the frontend
 - **Bootstrap** for responsive design